Student Contests

 - Holidays and other special events.

-Children’s author Corey Green—great advice for writing stories
+Children’s author Corey Green: Advice for Writing Stories

 http://www.coreygreen.com/storytips.html